Skip to main content

 hyperbaric oxygen therapy

 Hyperbaric oxygen therapy is also not for everyone.
 Johns Hopkins reports that HBOT should not be used by people who have had recent ear surgery, ear trauma, a cold, fever, or certain types of lung disease.
 The most common complication after HBOT is trauma to the middle ear.
 Other possible complications include eye damage and sinus problems.
 In rare, severe cases, a person can get oxygen poisoning.
-This can lead to seizures, fluid in the lungs, lung failure, or other problems.
+This can lead to seizures, fluid in the lungs, lung failure, or other issues.

 Considering the possible risks and benefits, the decision to use hyperbaric oxygen therapy must be carefully made after a detailed discussion with your healthcare provider.